GAF Timberline Shingles Vs Certainteed Landmark Shingles

 Timberline HD Shingles

 In the Atlanta market, GAF offers 11 different shingle colors in the HD line of Timberline shingles.
-The most common shingles that Fowler Homes installs on roofs is Weathered Wood and Charcoal.
+The most common shingles that Fowler Exteriors installs on roofs is Weathered Wood and Charcoal.
 The main difference between HD shingles and Natural Shadow Shingles is the way the color is applied to the shingles.
 HD shingles have a gradient that gives the shingles more definition.
 To check what shingles are available in your market, you can enter your zip code here.

 Timberline Ultra HD Shingle